benichu/checklister/README.md

 ## Release

 To prepare a release, run `script/release`.
-This will package a new version of the `checklister` gem and release it to [](https://rubygems.org/gems/checklister).
+This will package a new version of the `checklister` gem and release it to [https://rubygems.org/gems/checklister](https://rubygems.org/gems/checklister).

 ## Authors

+    Make sure you are all setup first: http://guides.rubygems.org/publishing/#publishing-to-rubygemsorg

 Checklister is written and maintained by [Benjamin Thouret](https://github.com/benichu) and [Manon Deloupy](https://github.com/mdeloupy).